 The temperature range inside your house is a lot less than the variable temperature range of outdoor plants experience.
 The highest and lowest seasons of the summer and winter can be especially challenging for the cultivation of delicate plant species.
 If your plants are being blasted by unnecessary amounts of sun, it is impossible to control the measurement of sunlight your plants get if they are deeply rooted in the ground.
 And, in addition, potted plants can just be moved to a different location to a shadier area to reduce incoming sunlight.
 If your plants are sensitive to the volume of water they receive, you can also control that by planting them indoors.
 This can avoid the futility of trying to address rainfall, drought, or other water-related situations outside.

-A typical problem common indoor gardeners run into is the inability to give their indoor plants sufficient amounts of sunlight.
+A typical problem common to indoor gardening is providing an indoor garden enough bright light or supplementing direct light to give indoor plants sufficient amounts of natural light for healthy growth.
+How much light do you need?
 Many vegetables and herbs need at least 6 hours of sunlight per day.
 Flowering fruits, such as strawberries or tomatoes, need at least 8 hours per day but do best from 10 hours of sun daily.
 While many indoor home gardeners can’t offer this to their plants, it is possible to purchase grow lights or create a light system for your personal garden.
 We’ll discuss artificial lighting in further detail later on in this article.